nikgraf/webvr-experiments/README.md

 # webvr-expriments

-A collection of ReactVR experiments (potentially A-Frame and WebVR written in Reason &amp; Elm)
+A collection of ReactVR experiments (potentially A-Frame and WebVR using ReasonML &amp; Elm)

 ## Hello World (ReactVR)